pact-foundation/pact-ruby/documentation/faq.md

 # Frequently asked questions

+### How does Pact differ from VCR?

+Pact is like VCR in reverse.
+VCR records actual provider behaviour, and verifies that the consumer behaves as expected.
+Pact records consumer behaviour, and verifies that the provider behaves as expected.
+The advantages Pact provides are:

+* The ability to develop the consumer (eg. a Javascript rich client UI) before the provider (eg. the JSON backend API).
+* The ability to drive out the requirements for your provider first, meaning you implement exactly and only what you need in the provider.
+* Well documented use cases ("Given ... a request for ... will return ...") that show exactly how a provider is being used.
+* The ability to see exactly which fields each consumer is interested in, allowing unused fields to be removed, and new fields to be added in the provider API without impacting a consumer.
+* The ability to immediately see which consumers will be broken if a change is made to the provider API.
+* When using the [Pact Broker](https://github.com/bethesque/pact_broker), the ability to cross test production/head versions of your consumer/provider to ensure that a new version of either will work with the production version of the other.

 ### How can I verify a pact against a non-ruby provider?

 You can verify a pact against any running server, regardless of language, using [pact-provider-proxy](https://github.com/bethesque/pact-provider-proxy).